Powerlearnproject/se-day1-assignment-W-4YN3/README.md

 6. Maintenance phase: Providing ongoing support, updates, and enhancements to the software after deployment.

-4) Compare and contrast the Waterfall and Agile methodologies.
+iv) Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

 Waterfall Methodology involves a linear, sequential approach where each phase (requirements, design, implementation, testing, deployment, maintenance) is completed before moving to the next; while Agile Methodology involves an iterative, flexible approach where development is broken into small increments with continuous feedback and adaptation.